 3. Color inspiration

-BWG gives you the ability to filter sites by color, so you can easily find beautiful palettes that include your client’s brand colors!
+BWG gives you the ability to filter sites by color, so you can easily find a beautiful color palette that includes your client’s brand colors!

 2. CSS Nectar